 For UHF frequencies, you need antennas that are powerful and high-quality.
-Direction and height don’t really matter here.
+Direction and height don’t matter here.
 Just invest in as much quality as you can.
-It’s also a common practice to use repeaters for the purpose of extending the signal in case you need to cover more region or if certain regions (for example, certain sections within the building of operation) are experiencing feeble reception.
+It’s also a common practice to use repeaters to extend the signal in case you need to cover more regions or if certain regions (for example, certain sections within the building of operation) are experiencing feeble reception.

 For VHF transmissions and receptions, you need to use a vertical antenna with more power gain.
 Also, the higher it is, the more region it can usually cover.
 Boosting its power further is also easier with more components, just make sure you don’t cross the legal radio transmission power limits in your region.

 - The 7 Best Radar Detectors of 2019 – Comparison & Reviews - July 23, 2019

 - Best Police Scanner Apps of 2019 - July 22, 2019